doublefx/easyWorker/README.md

 Includes all the used classes and nothing more (except if you want to), register for you your typed object to pass them back and forth the Worker.

-[Download it] [8] (Deselect "Download with Sharebeast downloader" and click on the green Download button) The Flex / AIR version can be found [here] [9]
+[Download easyWorkerAS3.swc] [8] (Deselect "Download with Sharebeast downloader" and click on the green Download button) The Flex / AIR version can be found [here] [9]

 How to use it ?